John ‘Til’ Hazel Jr., lawyer and developer who transformed Virginia suburbs, dies at 91

-His son Richard M. “Dick” Hazel confirmed the death but did not provide an immediate cause.
+His son Richard M. “Dick” Hazel confirmed the death but did not provide immediately provide a cause.

 Over five decades, Mr. Hazel harnessed the region’s post-World War II population boom to build highways, suburban subdivisions and shopping centers, forever altering the way Washingtonians live.